Petar Hektorović

-Petar Hektorović (1487 – 13 March 1572) was a Croatian writer.
+Petar Hektorović (1487 – 13 March 1572) was a Croatian writer and polymath.

 Hektorović, also known as Pietro Ettoreo or Piero Hettoreo, was born and died in Stari Grad, Hvar.
 He was a poet and collector of Hvar's fishermen songs, and an important figure of the Renaissance period in Croatian literature.
-He also wrote in Latin and in Italian, language in which he wrote his testament.
+He also wrote in Latin and in Italian, in addition to the local Slavic language.

-His major work Fishing and Fishermen's Talk (Ribanje i ribarsko prigovaranje, 1568), is a hybrid genre: simultaneously a travelogue, discourse in fishing, reflexive poem and poetic epistle to his friend Jeronim Bartučević.
+His major work Fishing and Fishermen's Talk (Ribanje i ribarsko prigovaranje, 1568), is a hybrid genre: simultaneously a travelogue, discourse in fishing, reflexive poem and poetic epistle.
 It is a treasure of Croatian maritime and zoological terminology, which has become incorporated in Croatian standard language.

-As hybrid as his major work, so was Hektorović's language: chiefly based on a local Chakavian dialect, but amalgamated with the idiom of Shtokavian writing poets from Dubrovnik with whom Hektorović has remained in close contact during his lifetime.
+As hybrid as Hektorović's works, so was his language: chiefly based on a local Chakavian dialect, but amalgamated with the idiom of Shtokavian writing poets from Dubrovnik with whom Hektorović has remained in close contact during his lifetime.

-Musical versions

-The early music Ensemble Renaissance performs and has recorded a setting of his two songs as part of its "Journey through Dalmatia" program.